 ISM Guided Meditation

 Here is a 20 minute guided meditation to help you get started.
+It is facilitated by Dr. Juliet Rhode-Brown.
+Each step is marked by a gong and contains an introduction followed by silence for individual meditations.

 ISM (InterSpiritual Meditation) is a seven-step contemplative process that can be shared by people from many perspectives and traditions.
 It can be practiced alone and in community with others.
 It pulls together key elements of contemplation and meditation shared by many traditions.
 In this process we gather in the language of silence and experience inter-connectedness.
 Joining in stillness, we don’t impose on others our own personal beliefs, rituals, or the names for our absolute truths, deities, or God.
 We honor and celebrate the wise and compassionate practices of all traditions.
 We discover a profound unity within our diversity.
 We flourish in the love, peace, compassion, gratitude, and the strength of our shared wisdom.
 We are of one heart.
 Quietly, each in our own way, we join in the following seven stages together.
 The sound of a bell leads us from one stage to the next.